tanseydavid/wpc-emu/README.md

 | 0x1806        | Date, 0x01 ? |
 | 0x1807        | Date, checksum hi |
 | 0x1808        | Date, checksum lo |

+Note: The initial memory check writes from offset 0x0000 - 0x1730.

 ## Gameplay
 - (during active game) if you press and keep pressed left or right FLIPPER - a status report will be shown